MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

  Business process flows appear relatively simple compared to other types of processes because they do not provide any conditional business logic or automation beyond providing the streamlined experience for data entry and controlling entry into stages.
 However, when you combine them with other processes and customizations, they can play an important role in saving people time, reducing training costs, and increasing user adoption.

 > [!NOTE]
-> If there are any required fields on any stage, including the current stage, you will need to fill in the fields on those stages *before* saving the form or moving to a new stage.
+> If there are any required columns on any stage, including the current stage, you will need to fill in the columns on those stages *before* saving the form or moving to a new stage.

 <a name="BKMK_BPFwithOtherCustomizations"></a>
 ### Business process flows integrated with other customizations
- When you or your user enters data using business process flows, the data changes are also applied to form fields so that any automation provided by business rules or form scripts can be applied immediately.
-Steps can be added that set values for fields that are not present in the form and these fields will be added to the `Xrm.Page` object model used for form scripts.
-Any workflows that are initiated by changes to fields included in a business process flow will be applied when the data in the form is saved.
+ When you or your user enters data using business process flows, the data changes are also applied to form columns so that any automation provided by business rules or form scripts can be applied immediately.
+Steps can be added that set values for columns that are not present in the form and these columns will be added to the `Xrm.Page` object model used for form scripts.
+Any workflows that are initiated by changes to columns included in a business process flow will be applied when the data in the form is saved.
 If the automation is applied by a real-time workflow, the changes will be immediately visible to the user when the data in the form is refreshed after the row is saved.

  Although the business process flow control in the form does not provide any direct client-side programmability, changes applied by business rules or form scripts are automatically applied to business process flow controls.
 If you hide a column in a form, that column will also be hidden in the business process flow control.
 If you set a value by using business rules or form scripts, that value will be set within the business process flow.